hieuimba/Lichess-Spark-DataPipeline/README.md

 The pipeline uses Spark Databricks to efficiently handle the large dataset and currently processes up to 100 million games in about 60 minutes.

 I use the data from this pipeline for my game "Guess The ELO".
-In this game, your goal is to correctly guess the Elo rating of random chess games collected from Lichess.
+In this game, your goal is to correctly guess the Elo rating of various chess games sourced from Lichess.
 If you're interested, feel free to check out [the game here](https://hieuimba.itch.io/guess-the-elo) and [its source code](https://github.com/hieuimba/Guess-The-ELO).

 ## Architecture
 Below is the process diagram for this data pipeline: